mhernandezit/capstone-anomaly/docs/design/README.md

 ---

-*These diagrams provide the architectural foundation for the IS499 capstone project, demonstrating systems analysis and design competencies while supporting the technical implementation.*
+*These diagrams provide the architectural foundation for the network anomaly detection project, demonstrating systems analysis and design competencies while supporting the technical implementation.*